Rising-Stars-by-Sunshine/csecon206-rong/README.md

 1. win-win situation: In both rounds, B chooses to multiply the amount of money given to him by A by three times and return it to A by half.
 If this can be done in each round, the sum of the benefits will be maximised.
 Eventually, the two sides will be able to split the proceeds.

-2.Profit maximization: Convince A to cooperate in the first round and give all of his money to B, who keeps his word and chooses to triple the money A gives him and return half of it to A. In the second round, A is still persuaded to give all the money to B, but B betrays A. B chooses to double the money A gave him and does not give any money back to A.
+2. Profit maximization: Convince A to cooperate in the first round and give all of his money to B, who keeps his word and chooses to triple the money A gives him and return half of it to A. In the second round, A is still persuaded to give all the money to B, but B betrays A. B chooses to double the money A gave him and does not give any money back to A.

-3.Compromise: Once A chooses to give B A certain amount of money (which B needs to convince A to do), whatever choice is made returns A certain amount of money so that A's total amount of money at the end of the round is greater or equal to that at the beginning of the round.
+3. Compromise: Once A chooses to give B A certain amount of money (which B needs to convince A to do), whatever choice is made returns A certain amount of money so that A's total amount of money at the end of the round is greater or equal to that at the beginning of the round.

 Payoffs：